Dipolar physics: A review of experiments with magnetic quantum gases: Introduction to dipolar physics

 \item \textbf{Thermodynamic point of view}.
 Short-range interactions lead to an energy that is thermodynamically extensive.
 This is true when $\int^{\infty}_0 U(r) d^D r$ converges, which only happens when $n>D$, where $D$ is the spatial dimension.
 Thus, from this point of view, $1/r^3$ interactions are long range in 3D, but short range in 2D and 1D.
 Long-range-interacting systems possess peculiar thermodynamic properties, such as the non-equivalence of thermodynamic ensembles, the possibility for negative specific heat, and the spontaneous formation of structures.
 These arise because the hypothesis that the energy is additive in the thermodynamic limit---i.e., given the energy of two subsystems $A$ and $B$, $E(A \cup B) = E(A)+E(B)$---breaks down when the interaction between the subsystems cannot be neglected~\cite{Arimondo1977edo}.
 The status of DDIs in 3D is therefore marginal since while there are distant couplings between sub-systems $A$ and $B$, the integral $\int^{\infty} U(\vecr) d^3 \vecr$ \textit{does} converge due to the peculiar $d-$wave shape of DDIs.

 \item \textbf{Many-body physics perspective.} In the context of many-body physics, DDIs may lead to qualitatively new behaviour, even when $D<3$.
-For example, the Mermin-Wagner theorem precludes the possibility of long-range order in (homogeneous) 2D systems, and more precisely states the impossibility of breaking a continuous symmetry for short-range interacting 2D systems.
-However, the Mermin-Wagner theorem does not preclude order when $n \leq 4$.
+For example, the Mermin-Wagner theorem precludes the possibility of spontaneous breaking of a continuous symmetry and of long-range order in (homogeneous) low-D systems.
+However, in 2D, this applies only for short-range interacting systems with $n > 4$~\cite{hadzibabic2009tdb,Defenu2021lri}.
 Therefore, in this context, DDIs can be seen as long-ranged even in 2D.
 Indeed, it has been predicted that ferromagnetic ordering should be stable in 2D for DDIs~\cite{Peter2012abo}.
 The meaning of long range in 1D for the DDI will be addressed in Sec.~\ref{Sec1D}. \item \textbf{Mathematical physics perspective.} Let us for completeness also briefly mention the mathematical physics point of view of the meaning of "long-range interaction."
 For an interaction potential ${\sim}1/r^n$, the scattering wave is only described by an asymptotic outgoing spherical wave weighted by an angle-dependent scattering amplitude for $n>1$.
 For $n\leq1$, e.g., the Coulomb potential, there are logarithmic corrections to the general form of the outgoing spherical wave, which defines another border between long and short-range potentials. \end{itemize}